Available as Wholebeans - Ground Medium Fine for filter machines - Ground Coarse for Cafetieres

 Ground Fine for use in Espresso Machines.

-Rwandan Coffee highlights the lifestyle of a nation.
 Only around 25% of Rwanda’s 11 million people live in an urban setting.
-Many instead live in the country, a large percentage of whom work in coffee.
-Our very own Rwandan Coffee is of excellent quality and has tastes likened to Kenyan Coffees.
+The rest reside in the country, a sizable percentage of whom are Rwandan Coffee farmers.
+Estates find themselves scattered across hilly terrain and deep valleys.

 Time of DayBreakfast, Lunchtime, Afternoon